Tititesouris/Overcollector/README.md

 #### Work In Progress
 - On prod server only, figure out how to keep sessions open longer
-- Adding data for Christmas event
-- Adding images for Dia de los Muertos and menu icons
+- Adding images for Dia de los Muertos and menu icons and christmas update

 #### To Do
 - Replace credits symbol to make it more readable (maybe with an image?)